vericite/canvas-utils/README.md

 # SCRIPT: rewrite-assignment-urls

 This script uses the Canvas API to adjust the assignment field "external_tool_tag_attributes" to correct the VeriCite URL.
 It is used as a migration from a previous LTI (external tool) URL to a new one.
+It takes the input of the "list-course-assignments" script (make sure to set the "vericiteLtiMigration" flag to true).

 ### Script Options

 ```
  -filename string
-        a file containing all course ids (default "courses.csv")
+        a file containing all course ids (default "assignments.csv")
   -log string
         sets the logging threshold (default "info")
   -token string